Dorgone/django-nuxtjs/README.md

-# Test Hypsoma - Authentication app
+# Test - Authentication app

 This is a basic authentication app developed with:
 - Python / Django / Django Rest Framework for the backend API